pui4/SDYA/README.md

 ```
 This sets up all the dependencys needed and creates the app.

+If it FAILS with a bunch of key errors then run ```pacman-key --populate archlinux```

 ## ADDING TO STEAM
+Right click on YouTube App on the desktop.

+Click properties.

+Click permissions.

+Then check is executable.

+Then close the properties window.

 Open Steam.

 Click on add a game.